This article may contain compensated links. Please read the disclosure for more info.

 Same as Natural Minor above.

-Do exactly the same with the G, D, A and E major scales.
-Same formula and same fingering!
+Now, repeat this exercise with the G, D, A and E major scales.
+It’s the same formula and fingering!

 I hope you liked this easy method to learn the 3 minor scale patterns by playing them in this way!